 The RPP supply cost calculation formula is set out in Equation 1 below.
-To calculate the RPP supply cost for the forecast period requires forecast data for the variables in Equation 1.
-Most of the terms depend on more than one underlying data source or assumption.
-This chapter describes the data or assumption source for each of the terms and explains how the data were used to calculate the RPP supply cost.
+To calculate the RPP supply cost for the May 1, 2019 to April 30, 2020 period (forecast period) requires forecast data for the variables in Equation 1.
+Most of the variables depend on more than one underlying data source or assumption.
+This chapter describes the data or assumption source for each of the variables and explains how the data were used to calculate the RPP supply cost.
 More detail on this methodology is provided in the RPP Manual.